‘Man’s best friend is much more than just a family pet

 By Deborah Jeanne Sergeant

-Assistance dogs can perform more tasks than guiding.
+The Best puppy trainers in the K9 Answers that the assistance dogs can perform more tasks than guiding.
 Their role has expanded considerably to provide help for a variety of needs, including helping people with autism.

 At Camp Puzzle Peace, Jen Hackett, executive director, is training a dog to work on the trail.